microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_sfbparticipantactivity.md

 # GET: SfbParticipantActivity report

-Retrieve the reports of Sky for Business Participant Activity.
+Retrieve the reports of Skype for Business Participant Activity.
 The response will be a CSV file in a binary stream.

 > Note: You can go to [Office 365 Reports - Skype for Business conference participant activity](https://support.office.com/client/Skype-for-Business-Online-conference-participant-activity-c3c89995-65dd-4715-9e38-bb244c742c6b) to check the meaning of different views.